UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-mode.rst

 Description
 -----------
 Specifies mode of the action.
-In ``random`` mode, the module generates uniformly distributed integers within the range defined by :ref:`param-mmsequence-from` and :ref:`param-mmsequence-to`.
+In ``random`` mode, the module generates uniformly distributed integers in the range [:ref:`param-mmsequence-from`, :ref:`param-mmsequence-to`).
 In ``instance`` mode, which is the default, the action produces a counter in the range [:ref:`param-mmsequence-from`, :ref:`param-mmsequence-to`).
 This counter is specific to the action.
 In ``key`` mode, the counter can be shared between multiple instances.
 The counter is identified by a name defined with the :ref:`param-mmsequence-key` parameter.

 Action usage